Hellzbellz123/AspenHalls/README.md

 ## Platforms

+- Library (The game can be used as a library for porting too other platforms or using other init strategys)
-- Native (MacOs, Linux & Windows)
+- Native (MacOs, Linux & Windows, a single launcher built for each target)
 - Web (Wasm)
-- Library (Usable in other rust projects)
 - Mobile
   - Android
   - iOS (⚠️ Soon)